ivaleraM/GLFM/README.md

 As an example, the script `demo_data_exploration_toyImages' generates a small set of images composed by different combinations of four original images plus noise.
 Using the GLFM, we are able to recover the original images seamlessly.

-Other examples include demo_matrix_completion_MNIST, demo_data_exploration_counties, and demo_data_exploration_prostate, available both in MATLAB and PYTHON.
+Other examples include demo_matrix_completion_MNIST, demo_data_exploration_counties, and demo_data_exploration_prostate, available for both in MATLAB and PYTHON.
+For more detail, please visit our [demo website](demos.html).

 -------
 Contact